-At the conclusion of their investigation, the appropriate person investigating the concern will provide an informal written response within 5 school days of the date of receipt of the informal complaint.
+At the conclusion of their investigation, the appropriate person investigating the concern will provide an informal written response as quickly as possible and within 10 school days of the date of receipt of the informal complaint.

 If the issue remains unresolved, the next step is to make a formal complaint.